awsdocs/aws-freertos-docs/doc_source/getting_started_espressif.md

 Clone or download the `amazon-freertos` repository from [GitHub](https://github.com/aws/amazon-freertos)\.

 **Note**
 The maximum length of a file path on Microsoft Windows is 260 characters\.
-The longest path in the Amazon FreeRTOS download is 122 characters\.
-To accommodate the files in the Amazon FreeRTOS projects, make sure that the path to the `amazon-freertos` directory is fewer than 98 characters long\.
-For example, `C:\Users\Username\Dev\amazon-freertos` works, but `C:\Users\Username\Documents\Development\Projects\amazon-freertos` causes build failures\.
+Lengthy Amazon FreeRTOS download directory paths can cause build failures\.
 In this tutorial, the path to the `amazon-freertos` directory is referred to as `BASE_FOLDER`\.

 ### Configure the Amazon FreeRTOS Demo Applications<a name="config-demos"></a>